40+ Python Statistics For Data Science Resources

 But once you know all the Python you need to know to do data science, it’s time to consolidate the knowledge that you have gained.

-The topics that this blog post includes and will list resources for are:
+The statistic topics for data science this blog references and includes resources for are:

-This list is not exhaustive and is meant to get you started. :)
+This list is not exhaustive of the statistics used in data science but is meant to get you started. :)

 But what exactly is the difference between statistics and data science?